coffeeSurplus/PDF-Editor/README.md

 ## Build

-Building the application requires pdfium.dll in the base directory for PdfiumDotNET.WPFControls to run.
+Building the application requires a win-x64 runtime identifier, with pdfium.dll in the base directory for PdfiumDotNET.WPFControls to run.

 ## Libraries used